mscgenjs/mscgenjs-core/README.md

 You already know how to `npm install mscgenjs`, right?

 Good.
-For examples on how to use the mscgen_js core package, have a look at the source code of any of the above mentioned tools:
+For examples on how to use the mscgen_js core package, have a look at the source code of any of the above mentioned tools.
 - the atom package [mscgen-preview][mscgen-preview.source] (CoffeeScript alert)
   - specifically the [renderer][mscgen-preview.source.render]
   - ... which is just 6 lines of code